canro91/canro91.github.io/_posts/2020-07-14-UltralearningTakeaways.md

 <figcaption>Find how people are learning your study subject. <span>Photo by <a href="https://unsplash.com/@christianw?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Christian Wiediger</a> on <a href="https://unsplash.com/s/photos/studying?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></figcaption>
 </figure>

-## During
+## 2. During

 ### Learn in context

-Learning should be in the context where those skills will be applied.
-It's doing the thing you want to get good at where most of the learning happens.
+**Learning should be in the context where those skills will be applied.** It's doing the thing you want to get good at where most of the learning happens.
 For example, solve problem sets instead of watching lectures and learn a language through conversations instead of vocabulary lists.

 Try project-based learning and immerse learning.
 For example, learn how to create a website in a month or go on a trip to learn a new language.